A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Numerical Results

-\section{\bf Numerical Results}
+\section{Numerical Results}

-In this section, we present the numerical results of $\mathrm{SSARC_{q}K}$(Algorithm \ref{Alg2}) which have been performed on a desktop with Intel(R) Core(TM) i5-8265U CPU @ 1.60GHz. $\mathrm{SSARC_{q}K}$ is implemented as a MATLAB code and run under MATLAB(R2022a).
+In this section, we present the numerical results of $\mathrm{SSARC_{q}K}$ (Algorithm \ref{Alg2}) which have been performed on a desktop with Intel(R) Core(TM) i5-8265U CPU @ 1.60GHz. $\mathrm{SSARC_{q}K}$ is implemented under MATLAB(R2022a).

-In the implementation of the Algorithm \ref{Alg1} for solving $u$, the shift values are selected as follows.